insqu/sc/README.md

 That's it, we did it!
 We have successfully created a smart contract and deployed it on an Ethereum network!

 ## Task 3
-Using the guide from here: https://docs.openzeppelin.com/learn/developing-smart-contracts complete the bbox.sol setup and deploy it locally to the Rinkeby test network\
+Using the guide from here: https://docs.openzeppelin.com/learn/developing-smart-contracts complete the bbox.sol setup and deploy it locally to the Goerli test network\
 > note: in the guide, they use Box.sol, not bbox.sol, so watch out for that